Pathway to Surgery

 You may want to take the opportunity to speak with the surgeon’s patients.
 Patients willing to refer family, friends, and interested candidates are a good indication of the surgeon’s quality.
-Another good gauge of quality is a Center of Excellence (COE) designation.
-COE programs and surgeons must meet strict criteria relating to quality of care in order to be designated a COE.
+Another good gauge of quality is a MBSAQIP Accredited-Comprehensive Center designation.
+MBSAQIP Accredited programs and surgeons must meet strict criteria relating to quality of care in order to be designated a MBSAQIP Accredited-Comprehensive Center.

 A third point to consider is commitment to your success.
 Your surgeon should provide post-op care through follow-up appointments, support-group resources, and other information as needed.
 Your success is likely to be enhanced by all three.

 Making informed decisions and knowing what to expect can help you achieve success and manage challenges.

 - If you have health insurance, find out if bariatric surgery is covered.
 If not, find out if the surgeon or bariatric program offers financing options.

 - Attend information seminars and support groups to compare surgeons and programs in your area.

 - Prepare a list of questions for your surgeon.

 Part of finding a surgeon is asking questions.
 You should feel free to ask questions, and you should receive complete and clear answers.
 If you don’t, ask for clarification.
 The more you know and understand, the better you will be able to make an informed and confident decision.
 Visit the Resource Library for easy-to-print lists of questions.